June 20, 20227 minute read

 4. I want to do further transformations in dbt that use that table as a source.

-In order to execute all these dependencies, you'll need to invoke dbt twice: once for the models before the machine learning workflow, then once for the models that come afterwards.
+In order to execute all these dependencies, you'll need to invoke dbt twice: once for the models before the machine learning pipelines, then once for the models that come afterwards.

 We've seen a few solutions in the wild for this problem, and they generally come down to going through a dbt graph and manually selecting subsets of their models which are upstream / downstream of a given Python operation, executing these in separate dbt invocations.